 Congratulations to the currency winners

-The England team, ranked 10th in the 2014 competition, were knocked out by Costa Rica who were ranked at 28th at the time.
-The team’s football has continued to improve since then as they rank 23rd in the world now.
+With a surprise Quarter Final appearance at the 2014 competition, Costa Rica’s football has continued to improve.
+They now rank 23rd in the world.
 They’ve also made impressive gains with their currency, the Costa Rican kuna.
 The kuna has only dropped -1.74% against the US dollar, making it the best performing currency of the 2018 World Cup.
 Well done, Costa Rica!

 The South Korean economy has remained a strong one since the last World Cup.
 As a result, the South Korean won has only dipped a paltry -5.37% against the US dollar in the last 4 years.
 However, their gains in currency are definitely not reflected in the nation’s football team.
 They were ranked 57th in the world in 2014 and remain in the same position for 2018.
 Perhaps the boys in red can prove the world wrong and be the ultimate underdog winners of this year’s World Cup.